AndyNguyen1121School/uci-gdim33-s25-weekly-activities-AndyNguyen/README.md

 3. Set cursor lock and visible is important to my vertical slice because I am making a FPS, which requires the cursor to be hidden and locked to control the camera.

 4. The game state is relevant to my vertical slice as I need something to track what happens when the game starts, continues, and ends.
+In the start, a countdown will begin that will activate the main game state.
+When the player dies or completes the level, the end game state will activate.